jorgebucaran/hyperapp/README.md

 - **Write what, not how**—With a declarative syntax that's easy to read and fun to write, Hyperapp is the best way to create purely functional, feature-rich, browser-based apps in JavaScript.
 - **1 kB**—Hyperapp is an ultra-lightweight Virtual DOM implementation, state management library, and one-size-fits-all application design pattern.
 Get inspired, have fun and unleash your creativity~!

-To learn more, go to <https://hyperapp.dev> for documentation, guides, and examples.
+To learn more, [visit the documentation]() for APIs, guides, and examples.

 ## Quickstart